 It’s normal for your mood to flip-flop right after your baby is born

 In the first couple of weeks after having a baby, it’s normal for new mums to experience a range of emotions.
 You can flip-flop from feelings of excitement and elation, to feeling tearful, anxious, confused or just plain down.
 These feelings are known as the ‘baby blues’.

 But some mums feel down for much longer, and those feelings may develop into postnatal depression.
-It affects around 15% of mums, and can occur any time in the first year.
+It affects as many as one in four mums, and can occur any time in the first year.
 It’s more common in women who have suffered depression in the past.

 Warning signs of postnatal depression

 - lose your joy or feel an absence of pleasure